Overview

 High Court, Business & Property

-The Trustees in Bankruptcy have brough a claim seeking replenishment of the bankrupt’s estate in respect of seven (7) impugned property transactions purchased in the name of the bankrupt’s family members.
-Jeff represents the family, who resist any declaration that the properties are held on trust for the bankrupt.
+The Trustees in Bankruptcy brought a claim seeking replenishment of the bankrupt’s estate in respect of seven (7) impugned property transactions purchased in the name of the bankrupt’s family members.
+Jeff represented the family, who resisted any declaration that the properties are held on trust for the bankrupt.
+Secured a favourable settlement.

 High Court, Business & Property